Legal Notice

 Since 10 March 2021, Deutsche Oppenheim makes factors relating to select principal adverse impacts transparent against the investment universe, enabling informed decisions in the selection process for the construction of relevant financial products.
 The focus will be on making the data available within the processes for selection of underlying products for Deutsche Oppenheim managed portfolios.
 It is of the utmost importance that Deutsche Oppenheim, given its fiduciary capacity, makes all investment decisions in the best interests of its clients and, in doing so, takes all financial and risk factors into account.
 Considering these principal adverse impacts is therefore an additional aspect to be reviewed by Deutsche Oppenheim portfolio managers when making investment decisions but will not automatically outweigh other relevant factors.
 Deutsche Oppenheim works with third-party data providers to help it to obtain the required data and monitor its investable product universe.
 This enables it to include information on the principal adverse impacts across the applicable universe on a monthly basis.

 While Deutsche Oppenheim carries out quantitative reporting in respect of all mandatory principal adverse impacts set out in the SFDR, it considers – in its role as a financial market participant – selected principal adverse impact indicators within its investment process.
-Indicators are selected on the basis of data availability, alignment with adverse activities on which the Deutsche Bank Group is particularly focused and the Sustainable Investment Classification Criteria, which set out the standards to be met in the manufacturing of sustainable products.
+Indicators are selected on the basis of data availability, alignment with adverse activities on which the Deutsche Bank Group is particularly focused and the ESG Investment Classification Criteria, which set out the standards to be met in the manufacturing of ESG investment products.
 The investment process must allow for robust asset allocation across different regions, asset classes and sectors, which means that principal adverse impacts are not always applicable, or data is not readily available for all of the securities invested in.

 The prioritised principal adverse impacts are as follows: